veroanalytic/veroanalytic/README.md

 -->

 # Hi there! 👋
-My name is Jason
-- 💊 I have been working as a data analyst within the healthcare industry for over six years. <br>
+My name is Jason and I have been working as a data analyst within the healthcare industry for over six years. <br>
 - 🐍 I'm currently working on building automation through Python to automate small tasks to better optimize my time
 - 📊 I'm currently building reports leveraging my SQL abilities in exploratory data analysis, data mapping, data wrangling, and export report generation
 - 🌱 I’m currently learning better software design principles to write cleaner and easier to scale code